USS Standard Arrow

 USS Standard Arrow (ID-1532) was a United States Navy tanker in commission from 1917 to 1919.
-She was built as SS Standard Arrow for the Standard Oil Company.
+She was built as SS Standard Arrow, the first of the Arrow class oil tankers, for the Standard Oil Company of New York (Socony).
 In World War II, she was again acquired by the U.S. Navy from Standard Oil and commissioned as USS Signal (IX-142) a station tanker in the Pacific from 1944 to 1946.

 Construction, acquisition, and commissioning

 SS Standard Arrow was built as a commercial tanker in 1916 at Camden, New Jersey, by the New York Shipbuilding Company for the Standard Transportation Company of New York City.

 The U.S. Navy acquired Standard Arrow from Standard Transportation under a bareboat charter on 22 August 1917 for use during World War I. She was assigned the Naval Registry Identification Number (Id.
 No.) 1532 and commissioned as USS Standard Arrow the same day at Mare Island Navy Yard in Vallejo, California.

+Operational history

 United States Navy service as USS Standard Arrow, 1917-1919

 Standard Arrow was on a voyage from Devonport, England, to New York City when the Naval Overseas Transportation Service was established on 9 January 1918 and she was assigned to it.
 She arrived at New York on 19 January 1918 and was refitted for Navy duty.
 She then loaded a cargo of fuel oil and departed New York for Devonport on 4 February 1918.
 However, she collided with the tanker SS Norman Bridge that day, damaged her steering gear, and sprang a leak in her forward hold.
 She returned to port, discharged her cargo to tanker USS Maumee (AO-2), and was drydocked until 25 February 1918.
 Standard Arrow then replenished her cargo and sailed with a convoy for England, arriving at Portsmouth on 16 March 1918.
 Between that day and 17 December 1918, she made five additional trips to Europe.

 Upon her arrival at New York City on 17 December 1918, Standard Arrow was scheduled for demobilization.
 She was decommissioned on 29 January 1919 and transferred to the United States Shipping Board.

+Service with Socony

+Standard Arrow led a boring and uninteresting career carrying petroleum products.
+In September 1923, Standard Arrow was damaged in a storm while sailing through the Pacific Ocean.
+She was located by her younger sister, India Arrow, and was towed 800 mi to Yokahama, Japan, for repairs.